jundis/LTSlack-SlashCommands/README.md

 Type /lt client [client name] in chat and it will pull the specified client's address and phone/fax number

+Type /lt [computer name] script [script name] and it will return a list of scripts that can be run along with their IDs

+Type /lt [computer name] script [script ID] and it will execute that script 1 minute from the current time on the specified computer.

 # Installation Instructions

 1. Download the ltslack.php file and lt-config.php file.